 The Water Discus is a modular structure and can be built in any part of the world.
 It can be expanded or modified based on the depth of coral reef in water, shape of the coastal line and client requirements.
 The modular design also enables individual discs to be transferred to different places, as per the economic and environmental requirement.
 Interior designs can be modified using detachable modules and replaced off-site.

 The Water Discus complex is designed to allow transportation and logistics services through the use of helicopters, vessels and seaplanes.
 Upper decks of the complex support landing of helicopters.

 The Water Discus Hotel is designed to meet the highest safety standards and has an emphasis on security.
 The above water discus rises high above the water surface to withstand tsunamis and floods.
 The underwater discus automatically rises above the surface at the time of danger.
 The satellite discs have positive buoyancy.
 When detached from the main body of the upper disc, they can act as lifesaving vessels.

 Weather conditions are monitored through an international weather and earthquake warning system.
 Several video cameras and remotely operated underwater vehicles also monitor the hotel complex.
 All the rescue equipment will comply with the safety standards applicable to vessels.
 Safety standards will be periodically updated as per the local law and international requirements.

-Facilities and entertainment at the UAE underwater complex
+Facilities and entertainment at the Water Discus hotel

 The underwater hotel complex will be equipped with a satellite telephone, a ship radio station system and all the rooms will have internet accessibility.
 A submerged dive centre and bar will be located adjacent to the underwater discus.

-The dive centre will have underwater airlock and decompression chamber and individual diving equipment, to enable training and excursion facilities to guests.
+The dive centre will have an underwater airlock and decompression chamber and individual diving equipment to enable training and excursion facilities for guests.
 It will offer train cave and wreck diving experiences among fish, reefs, rocks and wrecks in the midst of the ocean.